Ahmed Dawood: Professional life in Bombay

-Around the time of the Partition, he supported his community and helped in the escape of Muslims from Bantva and Kathiawar via Bombay to Pakistan.

 Professional life in Pakistan

-Dawood and his three brothers — Suleman Dawood, Siddiq Dawood, and Sattar Dawood — started new business activities as Dawood Cooperation Ltd. with an office in Karachi's old business area New Chali and soon after opened a shop on Saleh Muhammad Street (adjacent to Bandar Road) for trading textile and yarn.
+Dawood and his three brothers — Suleman Dawood, Siddique Dawood, and Sattar Dawood — started new business activities as Dawood Cooperation Ltd. with an office in Karachi's old business area New Chali and soon after opened a shop on Saleh Muhammad Street (adjacent to Bandar Road) for trading textile and yarn.
 Therefore, the Dawood Cooperation was established in Pakistan and in Manchester.